Signs a Dog Is In Pain

 When pet parents think of what can be poisonous to their dogs, the things that come to mind are usually chocolate, grapes, antifreeze – the usual suspects.
 However, it’s easy to overlook commonplace items like the plants we use to spruce up a room or cultivate a vibrant yard.

 While certain plants can be aesthetically pleasing, they can also cause a whole bunch of problems if your dog chows down on them.
 That’s why it’s essential for pet parents to know which indoor plants are toxic to dogs, in addition to outdoor plants as well.

 While this certainly isn’t an exhaustive list of toxic plants for dogs, the following are some of the more common toxic plants that may be around our homes or found in the yard:

-Popular during the spring holidays, this plant can cause vomiting, depression, diarrhea, excessive drooling, and tremors
+Popular during the spring holidays, this plant can cause vomiting, depression, diarrhea, excessive drooling, abdominal pain, anorexia, and tremors

 Prevalent in many backyards, this common plant can cause vomiting, diarrhea, a drop in blood pressure, weakness, cardiac failure, coma, and can even be life-threatening

 Not to be confused with the less toxic Strelitzia reginae, this plant, if consumed, can cause oral irritation, excessive drooling, vomiting, diarrhea, mild nausea, drowsiness, and difficulty swallowing

 A favorite of gardeners, this plant can cause vomiting, hypersalvation, diarrhea, arrhythmia, convulsions, and low blood pressure

 This plant, if consumed, can cause excessive drooling, vomiting, diarrhea, depression, and weakness